 But like with most historical stories, there is another account as well…

-In 1714, Jiří Deodat, a Turkish coffee maker of Damascus in Syria, opened the first Prague’s coffee house (later known as “kafírna”.)
-At first, he used to walk through the streets in Arabic clothing, with cups, sugar, water, coffee and wood coal fired oven.
+In 1714, Jiří Deodat, a Turkish coffee maker from Damascus in Syria, opened the first Prague coffee house (later known as “kafírna”.)
+At first, he used to walk through the streets in Arabic clothing, with cups, sugar, water, coffee, and a wood coal-fired oven.
 Coffee was drunk whilst standing.

 (Above scan from Vlastencové z Boudy: historický obraz by Josef Jiří Stankovský, 1904.)

-Unfortunately, his life fate does not have a happy ending.
+Unfortunately, his life’s fate does not have a happy ending.
 It is believed that he died destitute and alone.